 Anyone who knows me knows that I am a HUGE Harry Potter fan, and I was beyond ecstatic when I found out a few years back that Universal Orlando Resort would be adding the Wizarding World of Harry Potter to their parks – all that Harry Potterness (is that a word?!
 If not it should be!) just down the road from me!
 Since then, I have been to the Wizarding World of Harry Potter countless times, and each time I visit, I’m just as excited to be immersed in everything I’ve read in the books and seen in the movies.
 Universal did the most amazing job with this area (which now covers both the Universal Studios park and Islands of Adventure, with Hogsmeade in one and Diagon Alley in the other) and the details are incredible.
-Any Harry Potter fan would be happy to spend a day here, but it does take a little pre-planning to make sure you fit in everything and see as much as possible, especially if you’re visiting during the busier seasons in the summer and over Christmas (read my complete guide to Universal Studios at Christmas here).
+Any Harry Potter fan would be happy to spend a day here, and it is totally possible to do the Wizarding World of Harry Potter in one day – but it does take a little pre-planning to make sure you fit in everything and see as much as possible, especially if you’re visiting during the busier seasons in the summer and over Christmas (read my complete guide to Universal Studios at Christmas here).
 So I created a complete one day itinerary for the Wizarding World of Harry Potter at the Universal Orlando Resort, for anyone visiting who needs to know exactly what to do – and what order to do it in – to get the most out of their visit!

 Enter Diagon Alley